swsnu/swppfall2018/hw1/README.md

 - `form.html` : HTML file for layout for the form checking page.
 - `form.ts` : TypeScript file for form checking and using JS components.
-- `tsconfig.json` : TypeScript configuration file.
-For more detail, please check [tsconfig handbook](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 We provide `form.html` completely so you don't need to modify the file, but it would be helpful to know the contents for following HWs and your term project.
 You must only alter the code in the sections marked as TODO in the skeleton code and submit your code using GitHub.
 Do NOT alter the names of the forms in the provided HTML file.
 Refer to the HTML file to infer the form names.
 Also, please follow the instructions below, such as message format, to enable us to automatize the grading.
 If not, your homework may not be graded properly.

+To customize your compile option, please modify `tsconfig.json` file.
+For more detail, please check [tsconfig handbook](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 TIP: You will find `console.log()` function useful for printing and debugging.
 You will be able to access the console by using the developer tools and JavaScript console provided in each of the different browsers.